Michael M. Kaiser

 Contact Mr. Kaiser through vabergeron (at) devosinstitute.net.

-From September 2011 until December 2012, Mr. Egan served concurrently as Interim CEO of the Royal Opera House Muscat (Oman), working with local leadership to open this first-of-its-kind institution on the Arabian Peninsula.
+As needed, he partners with clients to provide interim leadership while permanent leadership is sought.
+For instance, in 2011 and 2012, Mr. Egan served as Interim CEO of the Royal Opera House Muscat (Oman), working with local leadership to open this first-of-its-kind institution on the Arabian Peninsula.
 Mr. Egan led the organization through a successful first season with performances by Placido Domingo, Renée Fleming, and Andrea Bocelli; the Mariinsky Ballet, La Scala Ballet, and American Ballet Theatre; the Royal Philharmonic, Vienna Philharmonic, and the London Philharmonic Orchestra; and four operas including Franco Zeffirelli's Metropolitan Opera production of Turandot and the world premiere of a new Carmen commissioned and produced by the Royal Opera House.
-The inaugural season enjoyed a diverse audience of Omanis and expatriates with average attendance of 92 percent of seating capacity.
+The inaugural season attracted a diverse audience of Omanis and expatriates with average attendance at 92 percent of seating capacity.
 In 2013, Mr. Egan again supported the Opera House in its development of the first library of musical arts and education on the Arabian Peninsula.
+Mr. Egan’s tenure ended with a successful transition of responsibility to the institution’s first permanent CEO.

 From 2006 to 2009, Mr. Egan served as Executive Director of the New York-based modern dance company, Shen Wei Dance Arts, which toured an average of two dozen cities worldwide each year, was a Kennedy Center resident company, and was a principal contributor to the 2008 Olympic Opening Ceremonies in Beijing.
 Prior to 2006, Mr. Egan worked with a variety of cultural organizations including Lincoln Center Theater, New York Theater Workshop, the Annie Leibowitz Studio, and Santa Fe Opera.

-Mr. Egan is the co-author, with DeVos Institute Chairman Michael M. Kaiser, of The Cycle: A Practical Approach to Managing Arts Organizations (2013).
+Mr. Egan is the co-author, with Michael M. Kaiser, of The Cycle: A Practical Approach to Managing Arts Organizations (2013).

-Mr. Egan is a frequent guest at national and international conferences, speaking on a range of topics from audience engagement and fundraising in communities of color to the role and impact of new media in arts management today.
-He has been called upon by a number of regional and national foundations to facilitate discussions amongst divergent stakeholders to identify common interest and deliver strategic direction, often at the intersection of cultural practice and broader civic concerns.
+Mr. Egan is a frequent guest at national and international conferences, speaking on a range of topics from audience engagement and fundraising to the role and impact of new media in arts management today.
+He regularly facilitates discussions amongst diverse stakeholders on behalf of regional and national foundations to identify common interest and deliver strategic direction, often at the intersection of cultural practice and broader civic concerns.

 Mr. Egan graduated magna cum laude from Harvard University with a degree in Cultural and Performance Theory, received the Antarctic Service Medal and a Princess Grace Fellowship (Monaco), and wrote a travel guide on the Trans-Siberian Railroad.
 He is a trained actor and theater director and, throughout his upbringing in Long Beach, California, studied classical piano theory and performance.
-He and his wife, Joan, live in Washington, D.C.
+He and his wife, Joan, and daughter, Bell, live in Asheville, North Carolina.

 Contact Mr. Egan through acwolo (at) devosinstitute.net.